sagarpateliya/sagarpateliya.github.io/README.md

 # resume
-It contains html and js files.
+It contains html, css and js files.